-- It may take up to 20 pump strokes to prime the pump.
-This will depend on the viscosity of the lubricant and temperature. - Allow 5 seconds ON time for the forward stroke and 5 seconds OFF time for the return stroke.
+- It may take up to 20 the pump strokes to expel the air from the pump and deliver a continuous flow of oil.
+This will depend on the viscosity of the lubricant and temperature. - Allow a minimum of 5 seconds ON time for the forward stroke and 5 seconds OFF time for the return stroke.

-Fluid Supply Lines (G)
+Supply Lines

-- 1. Prime the pump until grease (gr) comes out of the pump outlet (E).
+- Prime the pump until oil (ol) comes out of the pump outlet (E).
 Connect the supply line (G) to the pump outlet (E). - 2.
-If there are multiple pumps on the air line, close the air regulators and bleed-type master air valves to all but one pump.
+If there are multiple pumps on the air line, close the air regulators and bleed-type master air valves to all but one the pumps.
 If there is only one pump, open its air regulator and bleed-type master air valve. - 3.
 Open the master air valve from the compressor. - Set the air pressure to each pump at the lowest pressure needed to get the desired results.
-See Recommended Pressure provided in Table 1: Lubricant Output and Pressure US or Table 2: Lubricant Output and Pressure Metric provided on page 11.
+See Recommended Pressure provided in Table 1: Lubricant Output and Pressure - US or Table 2: Lubricant Output and Pressure - Metric provided on page 11.